East Sussex Football League: Champions

 For the 1899-1900 season the league added a secondary 'Junior' Division.

 The 'Junior Division' was dropped ahead of the 1901-02 season.

 The league was inactive for the 1909-10 and 1910-11 seasons.

 Between 1915 and 1919 the competition was suspended due to the First World War.

 The league was split into two divisions for the 1939-40 season, with Hastings Rangers winning the play-off game between the Eastern and Western champions.

-The league was abandoned due to the outbreak of World War II with the league resuming for the 1946-47 season.
+The league was abandoned due to World War II with the league resuming for the 1946-47 season.

 For the 1959-60 season the league added a second division.

 Two more divisions were formed for the 1967-68 season.

 Division Five was formed for the 1969-70 season.

 For the 1969-70 season Division One was split into Division One East and Division One West.

 For the 1971-72 season, the top teams of each Division One table was placed in the new Premier Division, whilst the other sides were put into Division One.

 Division Six was added during the 1990s, though which year it was added is currently unknown.

 For the 2000-01 season, only the Premier Division completed the season, the rest of the league was abandoned due to a combination of adverse weather and the foot-and-mouth outbreak.

 For the 2009-10 season, the league formed Division Seven.